-6.2.1 Processor Case Temperature Measurement
+6.2.1.1 Processor Case Temperature Measurement

-The maximum and minimum case temperature $(T{CASE})$ for processors are specified above.
+The maximum and minimum case temperature ( $T{CASE}$ ) for the processor are specified above.
 These temperature specifications are meant to ensure correct and reliable operation of the processor.
-Figure 31 illustrates the thermal measurement point for $T{CASE}$ .
+Figure 34 illustrates the thermal measurement point for $T{CASE}$ .
 This point is at the center of the integrated heat spreader (IHS).